RaulDiodiu/rap-handson-travel-docs/part4/README.md

 Now let’s start implementing the transactional behavior for our scenario: We’ll begin by creating a behavior definition using the Behavior Definition Language (BDL).
 Behavior definitions are created only from the root cds view and define the behavior for all contains entities.
 To create the behavior definition you have to do the following:
-- Right-click on the CDS View of our root entity `Z##_I_TravelWDTP` in the Project Explorer and choose New Behavior Definition.
+- Right-click on the CDS View of our root entity `ZRAPH_##_I_TravelWDTP` in the Project Explorer and choose New Behavior Definition.
 - Project, Package and Root Entity have been assigned automatically.
 The name of the behavior definition has to be the same as the root CDS view, that's why it is readonly.
 - Make sure the implementation type is `Managed`, you can change the default description if you like then choose Next.
 - Assign a transport request and choose Finish.